This post contains affiliate links. You can read our affiliate disclaimer at the bottom of this post.

 - To align the skeletal system in the spine, hips and back to alleviate pain associated with impingement on nerves.
 A common nerve involved is the sciatic nerve which results in sciatic pain.

-Based on the therapeutic benefits listed above, discuss with your doctor what pillow would best suit your particular needs.
 In addition to the benefits listed above, choosing the best pillow will also be based on some basic information you can gather at your prenatal visit.
 These factors include: